pulumi/docs/content/blog/hidden-costs-of-infrastructure-management/index.md

 ## Costs and Complexities of DIY Backends

 Building and maintaining your own Infrastructure as Code backend involves a significant engineering and operational commitment.
 On the engineering front, you face security and compliance challenges, as well as the need to develop features that ensure enterprise readiness.
-Operationally, the backend must be highly reliable and available, and it should facilitate easy onboarding for the rest of the organization when the time comes.
+Operationally, the backend must be highly available and reliable, and it should facilitate easy onboarding for the rest of the organization when the time comes.
 Beyond these immediate concerns, there are also hidden personnel costs associated with running your own backend.
-Let's break down some of those hidden costs..
+Let's break down some of those hidden costs.

 {{% notes type="tip" %}}
 **Materialize** reduced costs and accelerated time to market by making developer onboarding 75% faster.